airbr/webdev-jeopardy/readme.md

 * This is the ReadMe for a Jeopardy game by Beau Murrah created for Project 1 of WDI7, Atlanta.
 * Credit is given to Dr Mike Hopper, Emily Reese and Andrea Airall for their assistance in production.
 Particularly Dr Hopper for assistance writing two key Javascript functions.

-## Notes on V1.0MVP

-The major function that I believe is missing is the ability to track score and switch between players.
-Currently a game could be played with two players but would require pencil and paper to keep the score.

-Project scope:
 --

 This project intends to meet the [spec defined for Project 1 in the course materials](https://github.com/ATL-WDI-Curriculum/projects/blob/master/project1.md).